Sick pay entitlement Sick pay

 If someone is off sick they might have a right to sick pay.
-Both physical and mental health issues can count as sickness.
+Both physical and mental health problems can count as sickness.

 Check the contract

-If an employee is eligible for statutory sick pay (SSP), their employer must pay that as a minimum.
+If a worker is eligible for statutory sick pay (SSP), their employer must pay that as a minimum.

-It might be written in the contract that employees get more than statutory sick pay.
+It might be written in the contract that workers get more than statutory sick pay.
 This can be called 'company', 'contractual' or 'occupational' sick pay.

 Discretionary sick pay